You have questions about the German Open Championships?

 Participants

-Participation is already possible from the A class onwards, e.g. for the main group, Masters I and Masters II.
+Participation is already possible from the A class onwards, e.g. for the Adult, Masters I and Masters II.
 Those who have applied for a WDSF licence as an A couple are already allowed to compete in the international WDSF competitions of the German Open Championships..

 Competitions can be registered here: Entry